 Labor Day on the Hill is Bryan’s first event of the fall semester.
 Our classes are in session to provide you with the opportunity to visit Bryan during your time off from school.

-Held during the spring semester, visitors can spend a day with the students, touring campus, attending class, eating in the dining hall, and hear from personnel.
+Held during the spring semester, visitors can spend a day with the students, touring campus, attending class, eating in the dining hall, and meeting with Admissions and Financial Aid.

 Invited guests stay overnight on campus, participate in student life, and interview and audition for up to $5000 dollars in additional scholarships.